 There is increasing consensus around Real Madrid that, if Ronaldo really wants to leave, then he can go this summer.
-Crazy as it seems from outside, the Bernabeu has never really taken him to its heart, despite 422 goals in 418 games and three Champions Leagues in the last four years.
+Crazy as it seems from outside, the Bernabeu has never really taken him to its heart, despite 450 goals in 438 games and four Champions Leagues in the last five years.
 They are delighted with him when the team is doing well, but he takes the flak when things go wrong.
-The five-time Ballon D'Or winner's relationship with club president Florentino Perez has always been transactional rather than warm and Perez seems determined not to be squeezed for more money by the soon-to-turn 33-year-old.
-Most Blancos fans would probably now accept a parting of the ways, especially if this season ends on a low. -- Dermot Corrigan
+The five-time Ballon d'Or winner's relationship with club president Florentino Perez has always been transactional rather than warm and Perez seems determined not to be squeezed for more money by the 33-year-old.
+Most Blancos fans would probably now accept a parting of the ways. -- Dermot Corrigan

 Do you want him back at Manchester United?

 No. United's attack needs more speed, not less, and Ronaldo's arrival would inhibit the development of the team's young forwards.
-Further, it's unlikely that a player of his status would happily accept second fiddle, and so United would find themselves building an attack around a forward whose best days are rapidly disappearing in the rear-view mirror.
-That worked with Zlatan Ibrahimovic last season when United were a team in transition, but they have made substantial progress since then.
-Re-signing Ronaldo, in this context, would therefore be a regressive step and I think that the money required to do such a deal would be far better spent on a central midfielder to complement Paul Pogba. -- Musa Okwonga
+Furthermore, it's unlikely that a player of his status would happily accept second fiddle, and so United would find themselves building an attack around a forward whose best days are rapidly disappearing in the rear-view mirror.
+That worked with Zlatan Ibrahimovic, when United were a team in transition, but they have made substantial progress since then.
+Re-signing Ronaldo, in this context, would therefore be a regressive step and the money required to do such a deal would be far better spent on a central midfielder to complement Paul Pogba. -- Musa Okwonga